lmhurley2003/RealEngine/README.md

     to manually order "windows" back to front (but that's prbably pretty trivial) -Could this work with occlusion culling ?
-Maybe occlusion culling would be faster CPU-side since we probably have a small, fixed-size number of screen-space aligned occluders
+Maybe occlusion culling would be faster CPU-side since we probably have a small, fixed-size number of screen-space aligned occluders -Maybe actually use extent feature ?
+    - The main question I am havving is that the most obvious solution is to have each window render to an offscreen image buffer, then place that image buffer on the screen.
+But there's something that feels sort fo icky about that, and feels like I could instead just render things striaght to screen with a throughtful use of depth clearing, passing in offset of window with push constants, and/or using dynamic extent
 - [ ] Maybe release each seperate "program" on Itch.io, combine in final game with meta layer
     - If I want to run games in browser, proabably need abstraction to use different grpahics APIs ie WebGL
 - [ ] Probably should end up pre redering SOME stuff (ie pinball background), but want to prerender as little as \